 Author Fan Letter

-Students could write a letter to their favorite author.
-They can tell them why they liked their book and about their success with the MS Read-A-Thon!
+Students can write a letter to their favorite author.
+They can tell them why they liked their book and about their success with MS Read-A-Thon!